Oh, No! Your Worries About Eating Raw Cookie Dough Are True-ish

 Whether you’re baking chocolate chip cookies from scratch or laying out the pre-made break-and-bake variety, few things taste more heavenly than raw cookie dough.
 And these butter cookies from the Philippines are said to have healing powers.
 Even so, it’s no secret that eating raw dough poses health risks.
 But people tend to ignore the warnings and continue licking their fingers—and the spoon, and the bowl, too.
+Also, try these San Nicolas cookies from the Philippines.

 Here’s why you should think twice before scarfing the raw stuff.